 poaching — using water heated just below boiling point to cook food, e.g., eggs

-purée — food, e.g. tomatoes, that have been broken up and blended to form a watery paste-like consistency
+purée — food items, e.g. tomatoes, that have been processed to form a watery paste-like consistency

 Q — T